adunning/latin-greek-scientific-terminology/lectures/lecture-11.markdown

 - ‘ten’; DEC-, DECIM-, ‘tenth’
 - DECIM-ate; DECI-LITRE, one-tenth of a litre; DECEM-FID, cleft into ten parts

+## But what about the months of the year?

 ## CENT-
 - ‘hundred’, ‘hundredth’
 - CEN-ENN-ial; CENT-uri-on; CENTI-PEDE, elongated segmented arthropods with many legs; CENTI-metre, one-hundredth of a metre